anuj-apdev/system-programing-rust/README.md

 - using pipes to communicate between 2 different childs
 - using prctl() to make parent or grandparent sub-reaper of (grand)child, if first child process (Parent of grand parent) dies.

-Read more about it in Ivan Velichko's <a href="https://iximiuz.com/en/posts/dealing-with-processes-termination-in-Linux/">blog</a>.
+Read more about it in Ivan Velichko's blog [dealing-with-processes-termination-in-Linux](https://iximiuz.com/en/posts/dealing-with-processes-termination-in-Linux/)

 ## Usage

 ```bash
 cargo build